 The first stage consists of a phase-only synthesis (POS) and a layout design at central frequency.
-For the POS, a focused beam in a direction $(\theta_0, \varphi_0)$ is employed as starting point, whose phase-shift distribution is analytically obtained through:
+For the POS, a focused beam in a direction (θ_0, φ_0) is employed as starting point.
+Since the POS can only impose requirements on the copolar pattern, the resulting reflectarray will meet the copolar specifications, but in general it will not comply with cross-polarization requirements.
+In addition, it will have narrowband performance.